keanelekenns/microprocessor-simulation/Decode.md

 ## Control signals

 Control signals are used to indicate what an instruction needs to do in each T-state.
 The DecodeControl struct contains an array of three control values for each T-state.
 Some instructions require source and destination register indexes.
 The indexes are stored as variables in the struct.
 When a control signals indicates an ALU operation should occur what operation to execute is stored as a value in the struct.
+Conditional jumps require an indication of what the condition and this is stored in a variable in the struct.

 For all T-states there are two shared signals
 * SKIP